vikramriyer/vikramriyer.github.io/_posts/2020-10-09-fastai-chapter6-questionnaire.md

 __A.__

-By adding another class which is "not a bear", we can now accommodate the condition where the user inputs anything other than a bear.
+By adding another class which is _not a bear_, we can now accommodate the condition where the user inputs anything other than a bear.
 The classifier earlier strictly predicted that the input image was one of the bear types.
 With the multi-label classifier, this need not be the case.
 The classifier is free to say that the image belongs to all the classes, or a few or none.

 ### Q2.
 How do we encode the dependent variable in a multi-label classification problem?

 __A.__

-We can use one-hot encoding.
+One-hot encoding.

 So, if there are a total of 3 labels in the dataset and a certain image is first 2 of those, we can treat the dependent variable as a vector of 0's and 1's where the value is 1 for the original labels and 0 otherwise.